rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-And looking at the mortality rate on a global view, it is clear that it varies from country to country,
+And looking at the mortality rate on a global view, it is clear that it varies from country to country.
+Hover over map to get detailed information.

 <iframe
         src="Charts/webpage005.html"